 The key thing to remember is not to rush an older dog.
 They won’t absorb new experiences like a puppy, so you must work at a pace that suits them.

-Socialising adult dogs can take a long time, and you may encounter setbacks along the way.
+Socializing adult dogs can take a long time, and you may encounter setbacks along the way.
 Don't be discouraged though, as the long term benefit to both you and your dog will be worth the time and effort.
-Please always consult with your veterinarian as they are the best resource to support you regarding socialising your puppy or dog.
+Please always consult with your veterinarian as they are the best resource to support you regarding socializing your puppy or dog.